turgu1/esp32-oberon-compiler/README.md

 The folder `test-bearmetal` demonstrate the feasability.
 It is a working piece of assembly code thatI made that can be compiled and pushed to an ESP32.
 It will get a led blink every half a second.

-In a Nutshell, the steps to get a working compiler are the following:
+In a Nutshell, the steps I'm taking to get a working compiler are the following:

 1. Retrieve the ORB, ORG, ORS, ORP and Texts Source Modules
 2. Add Logger.Mod and Oberon.Mod Modules